qmk/qmk_firmware/keyboards/s60-x/keymaps/ansi_qwertz/readme.md

 ![KB_US-International](docs/KB_US-International.png)

 Not all languages are supported by this layout.
 Linux also offers the "US International Alternative" layout, which contains more dead keys to input pretty much every diacritic character in a language using latin letters.
+More information can be found [here](http://web.archive.org/web/20160818101234/http://dry.sailingissues.com/us-international-keyboard-layout.html).

 ![KB_US-International-Alternative](docs/KB_US-International-Alternative.png)